 More than half of the refugees are women and 60 percent of these are girls under the age of 18.

 There are more than 120,000 pregnant women and mothers with new babies who are among those struggling to survive in cramped camps and settlements that are ill-equipped to deal with their needs.
 Women like Laila (pictured above with one of her two small children).
-See her story in the video below or read the photo blog.
+Learn more about her story in our photo blog.

 Crowded together in makeshift camps with little or no food, shelter and clean drinking water, the risk of waterborne diseases is alarmingly high.

 Humanitarian support for the Rohingya refugees has not been able to keep pace with the scale of the crisis and needs to be urgently increased.

 We are currently focusing on providing water and sanitation and adapting to better deal with the crowded conditions and sheer numbers of people.